wp-plugins/updraftplus/readme.txt

 * FIX: Fix small typo in inline decrypter that led to viewer reading an incomplete message
 * TWEAK: Warn the user if they seem to be a on a dev website that is not visited + so can't backup (http://updraftplus.com/faqs/why-am-i-getting-warnings-about-my-site-not-having-enough-visitors/)
 * TWEAK: Extra check that the directory is writable before unpacking zip in restore (so user gets friendly error message instead of trickier one)
+* TWEAK: Provide option to remember the "automatic backup" setting
+* TWEAK: <a href="http://updraftplus.com/shop/webdav/">The WebDAV add-on</a> now has support for WebDAV servers that don't support Content-Range (e.g. ownCloud)

 = 1.7.3 - 2013/08/26 =
 * FIX: Some Dropbox connect errors were being lost